ADVANTAGES AND DISADVANTAGES OF ALL FARMING SYSTEM

 (e) Crops likely to be affected by the same disease and/or pest should not follow each other on the same plot.

 The number of crops involved in the rotation will determine the. type of rotation.
-Therefore, there could be a two-year, three-year, or four-year crop rotation.
+Therefore, there could be a two-year, three-year, or four-year crop rotation. advantages and disadvantages of all farming system

 How to Design a Four-Year Crop Rotation